wp-plugins/feed-media-player/readme.txt

-=== Music Player by Feed.fm ===
+=== Feed Media Player ===
 Contributors: elambrecht
-Tags: music, tunes, radio, stream, audio, feed, media, player Requires at least: 3.4.2
+Tags: music, tunes, radio
+Requires at least: 3.4.2
 Tested up to: 3.4
 Stable tag: trunk
 License: MIT
 License URI: https://github.com/fuzz-radio/FeedMediaPlayer-WordPress/blob/master/feed-media-player/license.txt

-Enhance your WordPress site with popular music - from Beatles to Daft Punk - in minutes!
+This plugin adds a static music player to your Wordpress blog.

 == Description ==

-Feed.fm (Music as a Service) provides a legal turn-key API to add popular music to websites, apps, and games n order to drive engagement, retention, and revenues.
-With the Music Player plugin, you can enhance your Wordpress site with music from your own personal collection, or you can select from Feed.fm's wide array of expertly curated stations.
+This plugin adds a static music player to your Wordpress blog.

+The player pulls music from feed.fm, where you can upload the music you want to play or you can select music from stations already published on fuzz.com.

-The Music Player plugin integrates seamlessly with Wordpress, and comes with a selection of skins to fit the look and feel of your site.
-The player wraps your website so that music keeps playing even as users navigate from page to page.
+The player wraps your website so that as users navigate between pages the music keeps playing.
 Because some more recent browser features are used to make this work (history API, audio API) the player only appears on modern browsers.

-Music is a powerful retention, engagement, and branding tool.
-With a Feed.fm account, you can use our dashboard to track session times, return visits, conversions, and more to better understand your audience.
-An A/B test environment is available to find the best music solution for your site.

-*note*: Due to licensing restrictions, Feed.fm can only stream music to listeners in the United States.

 == Installation ==

-1. Install the Music Player via the WordPress.org directory or by uploading the feed-media-player.zip to your server.
+1. Install the feed-media-player vis the WordPress.org directory or by uploading the feed-media-player.zip to your server.
-1. The plugin will immediately add music to your site upon activation.
-1. Follow the instructions that come up after activating the plugin to create an account on Feed.fm to customize the player and select the music you want it to play.
+1. Register with 'developer.feed.fm' to select the look and feel of your music player and select or upload the music that you want played.
+1. In your wp settings for this plugin, enter the authentication credentials given to you on the 'developer.feed.fm' site.
+1. Activate the plugin.
+1. Rock out!

 == Frequently Asked Questions ==

 = Is this free? =

-Installation is free, but you are charged a fraction of a cent per minute of music playback.
-New accounts on Feed.fm are given free minutes so you can try the service out for no cost.
+You can try this out for free, but then it costs around $25/month for 15,000 minutes of play time.

 = What music can I play? =